NathanKr/my-use-action-state-hook-playground/README.md

 I want to use <code>useActionState</code> for generic error/loading of server action .However, <code>useActionState</code> currently does not work in Next.js, so I created my simplified version.

 <h2 id="installation">Installation</h2>
+Use the following command to install the project packages

 ```bash
 pnpm i